nwallace/awesome_form/README.md

 ## To-dos

-- merge valid? definition with wrapped models (assign errors back...)
-- require certain models in initialization
+- make it possible to define certain models as required for initialization
 - provide hooks for customization/overrides
   - if it turns out ActiveRecord deserves its own defaults, make that a separate module